austenstone/ghas-fixer/README.md

 A powerful CLI tool that automatically fixes code scanning alerts in your GitHub repositories using GitHub Advanced Security's autofix feature.

+After triggering autofix for all available code scanning alerts it will merge them all into a PR for you to review and merge.
+You could technically auto merge the PR if you wanted to.

 ```bash
 npx ghas-fixer
 ```